novatransit/novatransit.github.io/docs/access/access-explained.md

 * **Diversity:** A mix of land uses to offer a variety of opportunities
 * **Demand management:** Strategies applied to promote the use of modes like walking, cycling and transit.

-You can see these factors in action in certain areas of the map even before selecting by jurisdiction.
+You can see these factors in action in certain areas of the map.
 In areas of Northern Virginia that are:

 * relatively dense,
 * have a variety of activity types,
 * are generally designed with a walkable and connected street grid and
 * are on or near high-frequency transit service,

-Access is much higher.
+access is much higher.
 Examples of places like this include the Rosslyn-Ballston corridor, Pentagon City/Crystal City, Old Town Alexandria, and neighborhoods throughout the region anchored by a Metrorail station.

 Conversely, areas that are: